andrechristikan/ack-nestjs-boilerplate/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-There are many great Boilerplate nestJs for Restful API available on GitHub, however, I didn't find one that really suit my needs so I created this enhanced one.
-I want to create a Boilerplate nestJs that it'll be the last one you ever need.
+There are many great Boilerplate NestJs for Restful API available on GitHub, however, I didn't find one that really suit my needs so I created this enhanced one.
+I want to create a Boilerplate NestJs that it'll be the last one you ever need.

 Here's why:

-    [ ] Best Practice for NodeJs
+    [ ] Best Practice for NestJs

-    [ ] Support for Multi language
+    [x] Support for Multi language

     [x] MongoDB as The Database